Eikix/articles/blog-posts/dynamodb-cdk/dynamodb-cdk.md

 ### Getting acquainted with serverless as a software engineer

 One of my first missions as a junior dev was to help design a "serverless 101 course".
 We aimed to help the future rookies in my team feel familiar with cloud-native concepts quickly.
 We built a concise tutorial that goes through the basics of serverless: lambdas, API gateway, IAM roles and dynamodb tables - with AWS as our cloud provider.
 I was pretty happy about the result!
-Newcomers could finally play in a sandbox environment with complex - and scary at first - concepts such as functions-as-a-service and cloud-native databases!
+Newcomers could finally play in a sandbox environment with complex - and scary at first - concepts such as functions-as-a-service (FaaS) and cloud-native managed databases!

 There we had it, a small protocol where every newcomer would deploy a toy stack.
 It served its purpose well and serverless newbies liked it.